Y0plait/Y0plait/README.md

 </p>

 - 🔭 I’m currently working on a Raspberry Pi security case,,
-- 🛠  I'm interested in every domains (AI, robotics, web programming ...)
+- 🛠  I'm interested in every domains (AI, robotics, web programming, networking ...)

 Currently in college, planning to go to engineering school